TrackPolitics logoTrackPolitics

 AI-generated

-Sharon Hodgson is a Labour (Co-op) MP for Washington and Gateshead South, first elected in 2005.
-She serves as Parliamentary Under-Secretary of State for Health and Social Care (appointed March 2026) and has built a long parliamentary career through extensive committee work across public expenditure and health policy.
+Sharon Hodgson is a Labour MP for Washington and Gateshead South, first elected in 2005.
+She currently serves as Parliamentary Under-Secretary of State for Health and Social Care and has a long-standing parliamentary involvement, including several committee roles.

 Voting Patterns